Which of the following lists correctly identifies the three domai... | Channels for Pearson+

 1

-Step 1: Understand the concept of the three domains of life.
-The three domains are Bacteria, Archaea, and Eukarya, which represent the major divisions of life based on cellular structure and genetic differences.
+Understand the concept of the three domains of life: The three domains of life are a classification system that groups all living organisms based on their genetic and cellular characteristics.
+These domains are Bacteria, Archaea, and Eukarya.

-Step 2: Analyze the characteristics of Bacteria.
-Bacteria are prokaryotic, unicellular organisms that typically have peptidoglycan in their cell walls.
-They are found in diverse environments and play roles in processes like decomposition and nitrogen fixation.

-Step 3: Examine the characteristics of Archaea.
-Archaea are also prokaryotic and unicellular, but they differ from Bacteria in their genetic makeup and membrane structure.
-They are often found in extreme environments, such as hot springs or high-salinity areas.

-Step 4: Explore the characteristics of Eukarya.
-Eukarya includes all organisms with eukaryotic cells, which have a nucleus and membrane-bound organelles.
-This domain encompasses plants, animals, fungi, and protists, which can be unicellular or multicellular.
+Recognize the characteristics of each domain: Bacteria and Archaea are prokaryotic, meaning they lack a nucleus and membrane-bound organelles.
+Eukarya includes all eukaryotic organisms, which have a nucleus and membrane-bound organelles.

-Step 5: Compare the descriptions provided in the problem to the correct characteristics of each domain.
-Identify the option that accurately matches the descriptions of Bacteria, Archaea, and Eukarya as outlined in the previous steps.
+Eliminate incorrect options: Review the provided lists and identify which ones do not align with the three domains of life.
+For example, 'Prokarya' is not a valid domain, and 'Plantae, Animalia, Fungi' are kingdoms within the domain Eukarya, not domains themselves.

+Focus on the correct answer: The correct answer is 'Bacteria, Archaea, Eukarya,' as these are the universally accepted domains of life based on modern biological classification.

 Watch next